SalFell/CPSC362/README.md

 # Installation and Running
 So far with this and other test I've been doing the past few weeks I've tried to use cdn's as much as possible so that nothing has to be installed or downloaded.

-Because of this, you should be able to just clone this repo and run `npx http-server`, then use chrome to navigate to one of the urls it's available on as reported in the terminal under "Available On:".
+Because of this, you should be able to just clone this repo and run `npx http-server` in the root folder, then use chrome to navigate to one of the urls it's available on as reported in the terminal under "Available On:".
 No other packages or dependencies required, ideally at least.

 Note: In some cases I've had to hard refresh the page (`ctrl+F5`) if changes aren't being made due to cached files.
 Mostly for when I was changing data.json to test if it updated the chart, but just in case you need this info.